 Aesthetic Clinic

-Botox Linked to Lower Anxiety Levels, Study Says
+Botulinum Toxin Linked to Lower Anxiety Levels, Study Says

-Botox itself is already a versatile drug, as it is FDA-approved for various therapeutic indications.
+Botulinum Toxin itself is already a versatile drug, as it is FDA-approved for various therapeutic indications.
 These include chronic migraine, overactive bladder, urinary incontinence, spasticity, hyperhidrosis (excessive sweating), and others.

 According to a press release from UC San Diego, patients who received the injectable at four different sites (not just the forehead) reported anxiety significantly less often than people who got different treatments from the same conditions.
-The findings of the study were published in the peer-reviewed journal Scientific Reports
+The findings of the study were published in the peer-reviewed journal Scientific Reports.

-The reported anxiety risk, according to the study, was 22 to 72 percent lower in patients who received Botox at four injection sites.
+The reported anxiety risk, according to the study, was 22 to 72 percent lower in patients who received Botulinum Toxin at four injection sites.
 This is for various conditions: “facial muscles for cosmetic use; facial and head muscles for migraine; upper and lower limbs for spasm and spasticity; and neck muscles for torticollis” (twisting of the neck that causes the head to tilt down on one side).

-Fast facts about Botox for cosmetic use
+Fast facts about Botulinum Toxin for cosmetic use

 • Pain is minimal.
 A topical anesthetic cream is also used to make the injections more comfortable.